 Presentation of the University ID card may be required to access University services, such as meal plans, printing in the labs, library services, admission to events, and building access.
-Access to University facilities or cardholder’s account(s) may be denied if your account is suspended by the University for administrative reasons, you deactivate your card, or if your card is damaged in any way (ie: magnetic stripe will not scan, photo is not clear, prox chip does not work).
+Access to University facilities or cardholder’s account(s) may be denied if your account is suspended by the University for Administrative Reasons, you deactivate your card, or if your card’s magnetic stripe is damaged and will not scan.
 Building access may be denied if the computer chip in your card malfunctions or your card is cracked or broken.
 Do not punch a hole in your ID card or you will compromise the wiring embedded in the card.

-The replacement fee for a lost, stolen, or damaged card is $15.
-Only the latest card printed is valid, no exceptions.
+The replacement fee for a lost, stolen, or damaged card is $20.
+Only the latest card printed is valid, no exceptions, and previous cards cannot be reactivated.
 Replacement of a card when there is a change in the cardholder status or name is $5; however, the old card must be presented in exchange.
 The filing of a police report does not waive the replacement fee of a stolen ID card.

 Deposits into your Lancer CA$H account can be made at the following locations.

 Checks must be payable to Longwood University.
 Cardholders who elect to deposit funds into a Lancer CA$H account are bound by the terms and conditions disclosed herein.
 The Lancer CA$H account will be administered by the Lancer Card & Campus Services Office located in Eason 204.

 Information about the cardholder’s account will be disclosed to third parties only for the following reasons: (1) in order to complete a transaction; (2) in order to comply with court orders or other applicable laws; or (3) with the cardholder’s written permission.